 TripIt (Pro level members, can be bought for $50)

 Virgin Flying Club (Silver, Gold and holders of the Black credit card)

-If you meet any of the above criteria (and its not hard to meet the Avis one, simply join online for free!), this post from January has the links you need.
+If you meet any of the above criteria, this article from January has the links you need.
 It is not 100% certain that UK-based members will qualify for some of these, but there is no harm filling in the form.

 Clearly, as long as Regus is willing to accept applications for the Avis offer from the UK, signing up via Avis Preferred for free is the easiest thing to do.